Reference: LeetCode Difficulty: Medium Slow/Fast Pointers

 Time: $O(N\log{N})$Space: $O(\log{N})$

-Iteration Each time we double n
+Iteration Each time we double n.

-that splits input head
+split(head, n) that splits input head into [n nodes, the rest].

-We need to handle a case that n
+We need to handle a case that n is larger than the number of available nodes.

-of the merged list.
+mergeList(n1, n2) returns [head, tail] of the merged list.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 public ListNode sortList (ListNode head) { if (head == null || head.next == null ) { return head; } int len = getLength(head); ListNode dummy = new ListNode (-1 ); dummy.next = head; for (int n = 1 ; n < len; n *= 2 ) { ListNode p = dummy.next; ListNode prev = dummy; while (p != null ) { ListNode[] result = split(p, n); ListNode left = result[0 ]; ListNode rest = result[1 ]; result = split(rest, n); ListNode right = result[0 ]; rest = result[1 ]; result = mergeList(left, right); prev.next = result[0 ]; prev = result[1 ]; p = rest; } } return dummy.next; }